CorneliusPavlic/CorneliusPavlic/README.md

 - [GazeXR](https://github.com/CorneliusPavlic/GazeXR) is another one of my  Research Projects, focused on detecting students and teachers in a 360 video of a classroom and then identifying who a person is looking at at a particular time using Data collected from a VR headset about their Gaze.

 **React**
 - [My Personal Website](https://github.com/CorneliusPavlic/AWSFaceAuthentication) was a Project I decided to take on when I was learning about AWS in my free time this summer.
-I built up a resume website with my projects using a multitude of AWS services (Click Here)[corneliuspavlic.com]
+I built up a resume website with my projects using a multitude of AWS services [Click Here](corneliuspavlic.com)

 ## 🛠️ Tech Stack